VundleVim/Vundle.vim/README.md

 ## Also

 * Vundle was developed and tested with [Vim] 7.3 on `OSX` and `Linux`
-* Vundle wasn't tested on windows(so if you care i'm waiting for your pull request)
 * Vundle tries to be as [KISS](http://en.wikipedia.org/wiki/KISS_principle) as possible

 ## TODO: